CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 Note on `study_id`
 - The SVC count identifier `study_id` are common for a given centreline_id and multi-day study
 - This means `study_id` is common for the two directions of traffic at a midblock SVC count if they map to the same location (centreline_id).
-If they were done on opposite side of the an interseciton (a common scenario), the two directions will have separate `study_id`.
+If they were done on opposite side of the an intersection (a common scenario), the two directions will have separate `study_id`.
 This scenario still requires manual matching of studies to group directional data obtained on the same day, if desired.
 - Because `study_id` is point-location-based, it will adapt to version changes of the Toronto centreline

 ## Turning Movement Counts